SolaceSamples/solace-samples-cloudfoundry-java/_docs/spring-cloud-autoconf-jms.md

 This tutorial is part of a series of tutorials which aims to introduce users to Solace Messaging in Pivotal Cloud Foundry.
 Solace Messaging in Pivotal Cloud Foundry is delivered as a Tile on the [Pivotal Network]({{ site.links-ext-pivotal }}){:target="_blank"}.
 You can see the [Solace Messaging for Pivotal Cloud Foundry Documentation]({{ site.links-ext-pivotal-solace }}){:target="_blank"} for full details.

 This tutorial is similar to the [Spring Cloud Auto-Config Java]({{ site.baseurl }}/spring-cloud-autoconf-java) tutorial.
 Like the Spring Cloud Auto-Config Java tutorial, it will introduce you to Solace Messaging for Pivotal Cloud Foundry.
-In contrast to the [Spring Cloud Auto-Config Java]({{ site.baseurl }}/spring-cloud-autoconf-java), this application uses the **Solace JMS API** and [solace-jms-spring-boot]({{ site.links-ext-github-sp-solace-jms-spring-boot }}){:target="_blank"} which in turn is using the Spring Cloud Connectors library and Spring Auto Configuration can auto inject a standard [JMS ConnectionFactory]({{ site.links-jms-cf }}) directly into your application.
+In contrast to the [Spring Cloud Auto-Config Java]({{ site.baseurl }}/spring-cloud-autoconf-java), this application uses the **Solace JMS API** and [solace-jms-spring-boot]({{ site.links-ext-github-sp-solace-jms-spring-boot }}){:target="_blank"} which in turn is using the Java CFEnv library and Spring Auto Configuration can auto inject a standard [JMS ConnectionFactory]({{ site.links-jms-cf }}) directly into your application.

 ![overview]({{ site.baseurl }}/assets/images/spring-cloud-app-architecture.png){: .center-image}